stevan/p5-mop-original/prototype/README.md

 to accomplish desired behaviors, and it would be expected that a real implementation would *NOT* use such scary and tricky techniques.

+# TODO

+* consider locking the method and attribute hashes when they are returned from the Class methods
+    * can this also be done with the superclass list?
+* add &clone methods to all the elements of the MOP
+    * specifically methods and attributes
+* build out an instance protocol